Keith Giffen: Biography

 Between 2005 and 2007 he co-created and often authored or co-authored independent comics such as 10, Tag and Hero Squared for Boom!
 Studios, Zapt! and I Luv Halloween for Tokyopop, Common Foe and Tabula Rasa for Desperado Publishing/Image Comics and Grunts for Arcana.
 Many of these were co-authored with Shannon Denton.

-He co-wrote OMAC with Dan DiDio as part of The New 52 company-wide relaunch until its cancellation with issue #8.
+Giffen co-wrote OMAC with Dan DiDio as part of The New 52 company-wide relaunch until its cancellation with issue #8.
 In October 2011, he became writer of Green Arrow from issues #4–6.
 Giffen and Paul Levitz collaborated on the Legion of Super-Heroes for issues #17 and 18 in 2013.
 Giffen reunited with J. M. DeMatteis on the Justice League 3000 series launched in October 2013.
 In 2014, he and Jeff Lemire, Dan Jurgens, and Brian Azzarello co-wrote The New 52: Futures End.
 That same year, Giffen and Dan DiDio reunited on Infinity Man and the Forever People.
 In 2016, Giffen wrote the scripts for a series about young adult versions of Sugar and Spike, drawn by artist Bilquis Evely and published as one of the series in DC's Legends of Tomorrow anthology.
 In 2019, he worked with artist Jeff Lemire on an Inferior Five series, one that shared nothing with the original 1960s superhero humor other than the title.

+Giffen died from a stroke in Tampa, Florida, on October 9, 2023, at the age of 70.
+DC Comics ran a series of memorials in comics that were released on what would've been Giffen's 71st birthday, and Marvel Comics followed suit a week later.